briancullinan/morpheus/README.md

 ## Short term
 1) DONE: Componentize engine, combine with Ace9
-2) Give Morpheus form, animations and world geometry, tc_vis for tracemap grid snapping, Morpheus offers you a quine. use Q3 materials and vertexes as gravitational points for the code syntax tree to "fit" the code to the 3D model to make it look like I'm programming a Jesus face, or like how Neo reached into repair the bad code.
+2) WIP: Give Morpheus form, animations and world geometry, tc_vis for tracemap grid snapping, Morpheus offers you a quine. use Q3 materials and vertexes as gravitational points for the code syntax tree to "fit" the code to the 3D model to make it look like I'm programming a Jesus face, or like how Neo reached into repair the bad code.
 Or like a https://en.wikipedia.org/wiki/Method_of_loci https://15.ai/
-3) Modularize goals, separate QVMs
+3) WIP: Modularize goals, separate QVMs
 4) POC DONE: Stream browser automation through plugin
 5) Automate LinkedIn lobby, find gamers
 6) Slippery onboarding, "Holy Shit!" moment